What One Can of Soda a Day for a Month Does to Your Body

 2. Metabolic and Health Risks

-Regular soda consumption also greatly impacts metabolic health, leading to conditions such as metabolic syndrome, which includes high cholesterol, high blood pressure, diabetes, and, of course, weight gain.
+Regular soda consumption also greatly impacts metabolic health, leading to conditions such as metabolic syndrome.
 The American Diabetes Association reported that consuming one or more sodas per day increased the risk of metabolic syndrome by 36% and type 2 diabetes by 67%.

 Even diet sodas are not a safer alternative.
-Drinking one diet soda per week was linked to a 70% greater risk of developing diabetes compared to those who didn’t drink diet soda at all.
-The chemicals and artificial sweeteners in diet soda can still cause significant health issues, including increased stroke risk.
+Drinking one diet soda per week was linked to a 70% greater risk of developing glucose management conditions compared to those who didn’t drink diet soda at all.
+The chemicals and artificial sweeteners in diet soda can still cause significant health issues, including increased neurological event risk,

 3. Increased Appetite and Caloric Intake